DinikaSen/wso2-futurae-custom-authenticator/README.md

 ## Prerequisites

-- A running WSO2 Identity Server instance (7.0 or above recommended).
+- A running WSO2 Identity Server instance (IS 7.1 or above).
-- A configured Futurae service with at least one application.
+- A configured Futurae service.
 Obtain the following from the Futurae Admin Portal:
   - **Service Hostname** — the hostname of the Futurae service (e.g. `api.futurae.com`).
   - **Service ID** — the unique ID of your Futurae service.
   - **Auth API Key** — the authentication API key for your Futurae service.